 - I prefer the sweetness and acidity of San Marzano tomatoes for this sauce.
 If you're not using them, add 1 teaspoon of sugar to the sauce to sweeten it up.

-- Sunflower oil will give the cabbage rolls and their sauce a distinctive Ukranian flavor, as the sunflower is the national flower of Ukraine!
+- Sunflower oil will give the cabbage rolls and their sauce a distinctive Ukrainian flavor, as the sunflower is the national flower of Ukraine!
 You can find it at Trader Joe's and Whole Foods.

 - You can blanch the whole head of cabbage to make removing the leaves easier, but we will not be using a whole head of cabbage for these rolls (unless you are multiplying the recipe to make a larger batch.)
 You can always use the cooked cabbage in other ways.